dragonmux/crunch/docs/crunch.md

 `assertPtrEqual` validates that two pointers point to the same place.
 When they do not, this prints a diagnostic and fails, aborting the test case.

+`assertNull` and `assertConstNull` validate that a pointer is `NULL`.
+One variant is for non-const pointer and the other for const.

+NOTE: `assertConstNull` vs `assertNull` is rather historical and this interface will change to only one const-accepting form as compilers will add const, but not subtract.

 #### Memory Equality

 `assertMemEqual` validates that the memory pointed to by two pointers has the same contents as each other.